based on Reviews

 Official statistics show that by the age of 60, over 60 percent of all men suffer from an enlarged prostate, and that 90% of men over the age of 85 suffer from this problem.

-Several studies suggest that beta-sitosterol can improve urinary tract symptoms, including the strength of urine flow.
-This was also reflected in a significant improvement in the International Prostate Symptom Score, which is a measure of the severity of symptoms of prostate enlargement (see: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3798925/ , https://pubmed.ncbi.nlm.nih.gov/10792163/ , https://pubmed.ncbi.nlm.nih.gov/7540705/ , https://pubmed.ncbi.nlm.nih.gov/9313662/ and https://pubmed.ncbi.nlm.nih.gov/10796740/).
+Several studies suggest that beta-sitosterol can improve urinary tract symptoms, including urine flow rate.
+This was also reflected in a significant improvement in the International Prostate Symptom Score, which is a measure of the severity of symptoms of prostate enlargement (see [see also: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3798925/ , https://pubmed.ncbi.nlm.nih.gov/10792163/ , https://pubmed.ncbi.nlm.nih.gov/7540705/ , https://pubmed.ncbi.nlm.nih.gov/9313662/ and https://pubmed.ncbi.nlm.nih.gov/10796740/).

 cholesterol

-One of the most common uses for beta sitosterol is to reduce the absorption of cholesterol in the digestive tract (see: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3296732/).
+One of the most common uses for beta-sitosterol is to reduce the absorption of cholesterol in the digestive tract (see. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3296732/).
 This can lower levels of “bad” LDL cholesterol.

 antioxidant